ENGINEERED / PERFORMANCE PLASTICS

 Typical applications include housing for spring energized seals.

 Polytetrafluoroethylene (PTFE) is a synthetic fluoropolymer of tetrafluoroethylene that has numerous applications.
-It is also known by the common trade name TEFLON™, which is trademarked by Chemours.
+It is also known by the common trade name TEFLON™, trademark owned by The Chemours Company.
 PTFE can be molded into a variety of shapes or used as a coating for a variety of parts.